-District's service area (Figure 1-5a). example, wastewater flows increased through 1990, but decreased in 1991-92 and remained stable through 2007 due to drought conditions and resultant water conservation measures despite the increasing population.
-Since 2007, average flows have declined due conservation measures of our member agencies and the startup of the GWRS, which reclaims water that previously would have been discharged to the ocean.
+Over the past three decades, wastewater discharge volumes have generally increased due to continuing population growth within the District's service area (Figure 1-5a).
+For example, wastewater flows increased through 1990, but decreased in 1991-92 and remained stable through 2007 due to drought conditions and resultant water conservation measures despite the increasing population.
+Since 2007, average flows have declined due to conservation measures of our member agencies and the startup of the GWRS, which reclaims water that previously would have been discharged to the ocean.

 Concentrations and mass emissions for many of the wastewater constituents have declined over the past three decades due to changes in the District's treatment processes and source control programs.
 For example, final effluent concentrations of total suspended solids (TSS), biological oxygen demand (BOD), and copper (Cu) decreased substantially during the early 1980s (Figure 1-5b, c).
-TSS discharges have decreased from over 200,000 lbs/day in the late 1970s and early 1980s to approximately 29,800 lbs/day today.
-After three full years of GWRS operation and increased secondary treatment resultant lower mass emissions rates of TSS and BOD have decreased 46% and 39%, Decreases in copper mass respectively. emissions are due to Source Control efforts. lower flow, and increased secondary treatment.
+TSS discharges have decreased from over 200,000 lbs/day in the late 1970s and early 1980s to approximately 8,800 lbs/day today.
+After four full years of GWRS operation and increased secondary treatment, mass emissions rates of TSS and BOD have decreased 77% and 78%, respectively.
+Decreases in copper mass emissions are due to Source Control efforts, lower flow, and increased secondary treatment.